ulif/diceware/README.rst

   $ diceware
   MyraPend93rdSixthEagleAid

-The passphrase contains by default six capitalized words with no space char or similar in-between and a single special char (the ``">"`` in the example above).
+The passphrase contains by default six words (with first char capitalized) without any separator chars.
+Optionally you can let `diceware` insert special chars into the passphrase.

 .. contents::